Brand Archetypes - Astute Communications

 Strategy: Help others

-The Magician makes dreams come true by using knowledge of how the world works.
+The Magician archetype makes dreams come true by knowing how the world works.
 Magician brands are transformative.
 It’s not uncommon for them to display traits that have a spiritual or psychological element.
 They want to expand our collective consciousness.

 Goal: To turn dreams into reality